carpentries/instructor-training/_episodes/02-practice-learning.md

 Each of these incorrect answers is a *plausible distractor* with *diagnostic power*.
-"Plausible" means that it looks like it could be right: instructors will often put supposedly-silly answers like "a fish!" on MCQs, but (a) they don't provide any insight and (b) learners actually don't find them funny.
+"Plausible" means that it looks like it could be right: instructors will often put supposedly-silly answers like "a fish!" on MCQs, but (a) they do not provide any insight and (b) learners actually do not find them funny.
 "Diagnostic power" means that each of the distractors helps the instructor figure out what concepts learners are having difficulty with.